Photon-Gaming/RPG-Project/Engine Docs/ENTITIES.md

 ### Events

 An event is simply a string that is used to group linked entity action methods by when they should be run.
 Every entity is capable of running ("firing") events from within its code using the `FireEvent` method.
 Only one parameter is required - the name of the event to fire.
-When an event is fired, all action methods linked to that event will be executed on the linked entity along with their stored parameters.
+When an event is fired, all action methods linked to that event will be executed on the linked entity along with their stored parameters, in the order that they are defined in the list of links.

 An example of firing events: